typedb/typedb-docs/02-clients/01-studio.md

   - `write` — to use write transaction
   - `read` — to use read transaction
 - [**snapshot**] button — enables snapshot feature that encapsulates transaction in a snapshot of a database's data until the transaction committed or closed.
 Write transactions are always snapshoted.
-Only available for read transactions.
+May be enabled or disabled for read transactions.
 - [**infer**] button — enable [inferring data](../0001-typedb/02-dev/06-infer.md) by rules.
 Only available for read transactions.
 - [**explain**] button — enable [explanations](../0001-typedb/02-dev/06-infer.md#explain-query) mechanics by providing
   `explainables` methods for results.
+Only available for read transactions with **snapshot** and **infer** enabled.
 - [**Transaction status**] (Circle (●) icon) indicator — transaction activity indicator.
 Green if there is a transaction opened by TypeDB Studio at this moment.
 Gray if there is no opened transaction.
 Rotating animation — TypeDB